 • We are leading the work of the Indiana Action Coalition (IAC), chosen by the Center to Champion Nursing in America to implement the national recommendations from the Institute of Medicine’s (now called the National Academy of Medicine) report, The Future of Nursing.
 IAC has gained national and international recognition for its ability to build a statewide initiative to identify and implement innovative reform in the areas of inter-professional education and practice, nursing education, nursing practice and diversity.
 This momentum has been instrumental in leading change in nursing and the improved culture of health for Indiana citizens.

-• Through strong collaborative relationships with organizations including the Council of Indiana Nursing Deans and Directors (CINDD), Indiana Organization of Nurse Executives (IONE), Indiana Hospital Association (IHA), Indiana State Nurses Association (ISNA), Indiana League for Nursing (ILN), Indiana Area Health Education Centers (AHEC) and Indiana Professional Licensing Agency, ICN influences state and national policies related to the healthcare workforce.
+• Through strong collaborative relationships with organizations including the Council of Indiana Nursing Deans and Directors (CINDD), Indiana Organization for Nursing Leadership (IONL), Indiana Hospital Association (IHA), Indiana State Nurses Association (ISNA), Indiana League for Nursing (ILN), Indiana Area Health Education Centers (AHEC) and Indiana Professional Licensing Agency, ICN influences state and national policies related to the healthcare workforce.

 •ICN is the recognized site for Indiana data related to the national nursing minimal data set: education, supply and demand data for nursing workforce, today and tomorrow.
 Working in collaboration with the Indiana Professional Licensing Agency and the Bowen Center for Health Workforce Research and Policy, ICN is involved in all state-wide data collection and reporting for nursing professionals.

 • ICN compiles an up-to-date list of Indiana’s fully accredited nursing programs, both undergraduate and graduate.
 We promote pipeline development through web-based career guidance and individualized career counseling.